PennLINC/xcpEngine/docs/config/cohort.rst

 ------------------

 Each of the columns in the cohort file becomes a *subject variable* at runtime.
-Subject variables can be used in the design_ to assign a parameter subject-specific values.
+Subject variables can be used in the :ref:`design` to assign a parameter subject-specific values.
 For instance, to use a custom task file for a subject the ``task_design`` parameter in the :ref:`struc` can be assigned the ``fsf`` subject variable.
 To indicate that the assignment is a subject variable, include the array index ``[sub]`` in the